LeoPtls/leoptls.github.io/_pages/events.md

 layout: page
 permalink: /events/
 title: Events
 description: The following is a summary of the scientific events I attended.
-Events marked with 🗣️ Presented indicate that I delivered a presentation of my work.
+Events marked with "🗣️ Presented" indicate that I delivered a presentation of my work.
 nav: true
 nav_order: 6
 ---